kyma-project/kyma/docs/application-connector/docs/050-gs-calling-registered-service-from-kyma.md

 ## Prerequisites

-- Remote Environment created and bound to the `production` Environment.
+- A Remote Environment (RE) bound to the `production` Environment
-- Client certificates for the RE generated.
+- Client certificates generated for the connected RE.

 ## Steps